openpreserve/ToMaR/README.md

 ### Prerequisites

-* A running Hadoop 1.0.x installation (either standalone, pseudo-distributed or cluster).
+* A running Hadoop 1.0.x installation (either standalone, pseudo-distributed or cluster)
 * SCAPE Toolspecs on HDFS and tools installed on each node
 * The control file (see below for details)